ottojimb/nauty_fast/README.md

 This is a simple project to implement a simple URL resolver in fastapi.

+## Preview

+For a preview of this application, you can view it [in this youtube link](https://youtu.be/jdgxcgDKDZM)

+## Documentation

+Once the app is running, you can open [http://localhost/docs](http://localhost/docs) and get the API documentation done

 ### Prerequisites

 To continue the development of this project, you will need